pooyavahidi/content/ai/loss_and_cost_functions.md

 ### Categorical Cross-Entropy Loss
 The Cross-Entropy Loss function for multi-class classification is commonly referred to as **Categorical Cross-Entropy**.

 **Categorical**: This term indicates that the problem at hand is a multi-class classification problem, where the aim is to predict the probability of each category.
-The target labels are categories (also called classes), typically represented as **one-hot encoded** vectors.
-In other word, each input example belongs to exactly one class.
+The target labels are categories (also called classes), represented as **one-hot encoded** vectors.
+A vector with the size of $N$ (number of classes) where the index of the true class is 1 and all other indices are 0.
+In other word, each input example belongs to exactly one clas

 For example, if there are $N=5$ classes, a label for "Class 2" is represented as:

-$$y = [0, 1, 0, 0, 0]$$
+$$ y = \begin{bmatrix} 0 & 1 & 0 & 0 & 0 \end{bmatrix} $$

 Here, the label is a vector of length $N$ with a 1 at the index corresponding to the class and 0s elsewhere.